15610 Marine Dr.

 The lighthouse still works.
 You can climb a tower to see the lantern up close and get a panoramic view of the stormy Salish Sea.

-We watched a Washington State Ferry pull out of the docks of Mukilteo.
+Not feeling we had our sea legs, we were content to lazily watch a Washington State Ferry pull out of the docks of Mukilteo.
 The boats are bigger than I had imagined.
 It was hard for me to understand how so many cars and people could fit in it, yet it floated gracefully away.

 Next to the ferry terminal was Ivar’s (710 Front St).
 Locals appreciate Ivar’s as a local treasure; their restaurants have been in the Seattle area for over 80 years.
 The walk up counter is good for fish and chips and soft serve ice cream to go.
 Luckily the highly walkable and photogenic Mukilteo Beach is a five minute jaunt away.